ronchaine/ftl/README.md

 Licence
 -------
-The licence information is contained at the *end* of the files.

-Generally, the files hold MIT licence, and as they are header-only, you are good as long as you don't explicitly modify or remove the licence from those files no matter your use.
+The licence information is also contained at the *end* of the files, so generally, as they are header-only, you are good as long as you don't explicitly modify or remove the licence from those files no matter your use.